fyngyrz/slacker/README.md

 ![macro source](http://fyngyrz.com/images/d5.png)

-here's what you're looking at: The square brackets define `aa_macro` primitives. "style" is the primitive that defines a macro. "kb" is the name of the macro. "sys" is the primitive that runs and captures system executables. "./aip.py" is the actual command run by "sys". and "[b]" is
+Here's what you're looking at: The square brackets define `aa_macro` primitives. "style" is the primitive that defines a macro. "kb" is the name of the macro. "sys" is the primitive that runs and captures system executables. "./aip.py" is the actual command run by "sys". and "[b]" is